St00per/FireHelper/README.md

 FireHelper.default.setReference(collectionName: "YOUR COLLECTION NAME")

 7. Now you can use FireHelper.default as a singleton in all of your project

+For more FireHelper functionality, proceed to class public protocols and functions.

 usage example: https://github.com/St00per/SettingsLoader